PhMajerus/FIGfonts/README.md

 ### PHM Beyond Neo (FIGfont family)

 This font family is inspired by the look of ST+Roy/SAC Beyond, but using just 5 rows by taking advantage of Unicode 16.0 Symbols for Legacy Computing.
-It supports the ASCII, ISO 8859-1 and Windows 1252 Latin-1 characters sets, and Japanese Katakana (and Hiragana as Katakana).
+It contains 652 characters, and supports the ASCII, ISO 8859-1 and Windows 1252 Latin-1 characters sets, and Japanese Katakana (and Hiragana as Katakana).
 Several versions are available with different color schemes or compatible with plain-text.

 #### phm-beyondneo-red; -green; -blue; -yellow; -purple; -cyan; -orange, -pink, -silver, -gold